Neuroqueering Me Not

 Routes and P(l)aces England is an experiment, unsettling some of the characterisations and cultural conditioning associated with FLITNA lives and walking – the aim is to approach walking as both method and metaphor for ways of being in the world, starting with my own.

-I’m a curious person, rigorous in my tasks, a critical thinker who loved critical theory from the first moment I picked up The Cultural Logic of Late Capitalism at 16.
-I read the interwar Germans and 1960s French, digesting the lives of the marginalised, the outsiders, the divergents in prodigious ways.
-I attended Hampshire College at a pivotal time in the 90s, an experimental liberal arts uni located on a New England farm1Hampshire, and other liberal arts institutions I’ve been involved in are indirectly referenced in an essay fragment here.
+I’m a curious person, rigorous in my tasks, a critical thinker who loved theory from the first moment I picked up The Cultural Logic of Late Capitalism.
+I read the work interwar Germans and 1960s French, digesting the lives of the marginalised, the outsiders, the divergents in prodigious ways.
+The renegotiation of space and identity in a world reemerging from war and empire ‘made sense’ at the time.
+I attended Hampshire College at a pivotal moment in the early 90s, an experimental liberal arts university located on a New England farm5Hampshire, and other liberal arts institutions I’ve been involved in are indirectly referenced in an essay fragment here.
 From an early age I found a home in academic settings – surrounded by other curious sorts dedicated to thinking differently in pursuit of new knowledge that extends in many directions, in and outside of the mind and body.
 I craved mentors who’d assist in finding the right navigation tools so I could navigate through the questions and curiosities raised as I stumble through life.

 Feeling adrift in a highly personal, rhizomatic relationship to knowledge and its communication, I looked to academia for mentoring that would combine situating oneself in a specific community of other knowledge-seekers with nurturing independent curiosity.